Engel & Völkers

 • The Emirates ID of the representative with the POA must be provided, along with their residency visa and passport copy

-There are two modes a landlord/tenant can choose from when canceling their Ejari: online or offline.
+There are two methods to choose from when canceling their Ejari: online or offline.

 Even for online Ejari cancellation, there are two ways to pursue the process.